Studio Frantzén

 Zuma Knightsbridge

-As seems to be a particularly popular choice for restaurants in Knightsbridge, Zuma aims to emulate izakaya-style dining; small plates to be shared with friends along with a couple of drinks.
+As seems to be a particularly popular choice for restaurants in Knightsbridge, Zuma aims to emulate izakaya-style dining; Japanese small plates to be shared with friends along with a couple of drinks.

 On entering, the mouth-watering smell of the open-flamed robata grill scorching bits of flesh is unbearably good.
 Couple this with the huge granite dining bar where you can see the chefs working said grill, and almost every sense has been satisfied before you’ve even sat down.